-Tahoe Onstage is dedicated to the coverage and support of live entertainment at Lake Tahoe, Reno and the Sierra Foothills.
+Tahoe Onstage is dedicated to the coverage and support of live entertainment at Lake Tahoe, Reno, Carson Valley and the Sierra Foothills.

 Tim Parsons worked a half-dozen newspapers in a 29-year career, serving the last seven as the editor of the weekly entertainment magazine Lake Tahoe Action.
 Among Parsons’ numerous professional honors are an American Press Institute scholarship, 2012 Best Entertainment Writing from the Nevada Press Association and 2011 Keeping the Blues Alive award for Journalism from the International Blues Foundation.